ms/buildtogether.tech/src/important/index.md

 The purpose of a meeting is to make decisions, so sooner or later, the members of a project must decide who has a say in what.
-The first step is to acknowledge that every team has a power structure: the question is whether it's formal or informal---in other words, whether it's accountable or unaccountable [% b Freeman1972 %].
+The first step is to acknowledge that every team has a power structure: the question is whether it's formal or informal—in other words, whether it's accountable or unaccountable [% b Freeman1972 %].
 The latter can work for groups of up to half a dozen people in which everyone knows everyone else.
 Beyond that, groups need to spell out who has the authority to make which decisions and how to achieve consensus.